 If your church library doesn’t already have the following books, run – don’t walk – and purchase them for your church body.

 In no particular order, here are the 19 books your church library cannot be without – and we suggest multiple copies of each.
-(Don’t see something you think should be on this list?
-Let us know in the comments below!)

 This bestseller by Dallas Willard beautifully explores identity, spiritual growth, and transforming into “intentional apprentices of Jesus.”